Aidan Moffat

-Aidan John Moffat (born 10 April 1973) is a Scottish vocalist and musician, and member of the band Arab Strap.
+Aidan John Moffat (born 10 April 1973) is a Scottish vocalist and musician, and a member of the band Arab Strap.

 Early life

 Moffat was born and raised in Falkirk, Scotland.
 The first album he bought was Elvis Sings for Kids by Elvis Presley.
 Whilst at Falkirk High School, he listened to such groups as Pixies, Dinosaur Jr. and Slint.
 His first ever gig was at the age of 16, and saw David Byrne at Glasgow Barrowlands in 1989.
 In 1990, aged 17, he was expelled from school, with no Higher Qualifications.
 He then worked for four years at an independent record shop called Sleeves Records, resigning one morning in 1996, due to having a hangover and wanting to go home.

 Career

 Arab Strap

 In 1995, Moffat and multi-instrumentalist Malcolm Middleton began making music under the name Arab Strap.
 They sent in demo cassettes to a number of record companies; Chemikal Underground was the only one to reply, and they soon signed to them.
 They released six albums together, beginning with 1995's The Week Never Starts Round Here, before announcing their break up in 2006.

 Moffat and Middleton briefly reunited in November 2011 for a gig as part of the 20th anniversary celebrations of Glasgow venue Nice N Sleazy.
 They reunited again in 2016, for three shows at London's Electric Brixton, Manchester's O2 Ritz and Glasgow's Barrowlands Ballroom.
 A second Glasgow show was added after the first one sold out in under half an hour, along with a warm-up show in Newcastle.
 On 24 November 2020 the band announced they had reunited to record a new album, As Days Get Dark.
 The album was released on 5 March 2021 and was followed by extensive touring in the UK, Europe and Australia.